 The Court found that, like the patents at issue in Enfish and Thales, the specification of the 740 Patent discusses the advantages by the technological improvement.
 Court found that the 740 Patent is not a case where the claims merely recite the “use of an abstract mathematical formula on any general purpose computer,” “a purely conventional computer implementation of a mathematical formula” or “generalized steps to be performed on a computer using conventional computer activity.”
 Instead, the Court found that the specification of the 740 Patent described benefits of using a self-referential table – faster searching and more effective data storage – and cited the differences between the claimed self-referential table and the conventional database structure.
 Ultimately, the Court found that the claims of the 740 Patent were not directed to an abstract idea under step one of Alice and explained that while the 740 Patent “involves an abstract concept, that is not enough to render an invention patent ineligible.”
 Because the Court concluded that claims of the 740 Patent were not directed to an abstract idea, the Court did not proceed to step two the Alice test, which analyzes if a claim’s elements, considered both individually and as an ordered combination, transform the nature of the claims into a patent-eligible application.

-The technology at issue in Core Wireless is yet another example of patent eligible software.
-The § 101 landscape related for software inventions continues to evolve post-Alice and will continue to come into focus as decisions are issued.
+The technology at issue in Visual Memory is yet another example of patent eligible software.
+The § 101 landscape related for software inventions continues to develop post-Alice and will continue to come into focus as decisions are issued.
 Software is critical in creating new and innovative improvements over existing technology and patent protection remains an integral component in protecting the resources spent developing software.
 To learn more about the author of this article, Derek Fahey, click HERE.